bathos/hardcore-xml/src/ast.md

 ### CDATA

 Leaf node representing chardata (text).
-Note that after parsing, the distinction between explicit _CDATA sections_ and implicit CDATA is dissolved.
-The text should not be empty.
+After parsing, the distinction between explicit _CDATA sections_ and implicit CDATA is generally not important, but we do preserve that knowledge for the sake of consistent reserialization.
+The text may not be empty unless `section` is true (it would be a paradox, sort of).

+#### `cdata.section`

+Boolean, default false.
+If true, `text` must not contain the sequence "]]>".

 #### `cdata.text`

 String, any valid xml characters.
 Remember that, after parsing, entity references are replaced by their replacement text.
 CDATA is literal text by definition.
-If calling serialize(), ‘escaping’ any characters or character sequences that would be interpreted as markup is automatic.
+If calling serialize(), ‘escaping’ any characters or character sequences that would be interpreted as markup is automatic if `section` is false.

 ```
 cdata.text = 'M&Ms';
 cdata.serialize(); // 'M&amp;Ms'
+cdata.section = true;
+cdata.serialize(); // '<![CDATA[M&Ms]]>'
 ```

 ### Comment